Vero ENT Allergy Center

 Using the extract of common or suspected allergens, small amounts of each are placed on the inside and outside of the arms, as well as the shoulder area.
 The procedure lasts approximately an hour and a half during which the patient is monitored for an allergic reaction.
 For children and adults, skin testing is the preferred diagnostic method as it can evaluate a significant number of environmental allergens at one time.

 Some patients are unable to tolerate skin testing due to chronic skin conditions or other contributing circumstances.
-In these cases, the doctor may recommend a blood test to determine food or skin allergies.
+In these cases, the doctor may recommend an allergy blood test to determine the presence of environmental or food allergies.
 A small blood sample from the patient is examined to measure the amount of allergen-specific antibodies.
 The human body makes antibodies when triggered by an allergen.
-An increased number of these anti-bodies points to what is typically referred to as an "allergic reaction".
+An increased number of these antibodies can indicate the presence of allergies.

 Once the medical professionals at Vero ENT test for allergies and determine the best course of treatment through consultation, topical or systemic medications may be utilized.
 In addition to prescription or over-the-counter medicine regimens, Vero ENT also offers allergy treatment through immunotherapy, available in two different applications.